Matcha

 Origin

-Matcha stems from Japan, however its story began in China.
+True matcha comes from Japan, however its story began in China.
 During the 6th century tea was used as a remedy.
 Back then tea varieties were dried and finely ground.
 With the processing method in hand and a few varieties of tea in a bag, a monk made his way to Japan in the 12 century.
 As the knowledge of this special tea preparation method was dwindling in China, it was quickly beginning to spread and gain popularity in Japan.
 During the 16th century, a unique tea ceremony developed for Matcha that is still a symbol of the Japanese culture today.

 Production